Are Down Duvets & Pillows good or bad for Allergies and Asthma?

 - Kemp TJ, Siebers RW, Fishwick D, O’Grady GB, Fitzharris P, Crane J. "House dust mite allergen in pillows."
 BMJ 1996; 313:916

-The first and British article focuses on British children suffering from serious breathing problems.
-Two factors were significantly related to the problems.
-Living fur-coated pets increased the problems.
-Pillows filled with down had a significant protective effect in comparison to pillows with synthetic content.
+The first article focuses on British children suffering from serious breathing problems.
+Two key factors were shown to affect these breathing problems: living with fur-coated pets increased the problems, while pillows filled with down had a significant protective effect in comparison to pillows with synthetic content.

-The second research, from New Zealand, compared down pillows and synthetic pillows’ ability to increase the risk of severe asthma, and concludes that synthetic pillows may contain as much as eight times more allergens from mite than down filled pillows, and the allergy to mite is the major problem.
-A surprising piece of information in this research is that both pillows with polyester filling and pillows with down filling had the same type of pillowshell made of down proof cotton textile.
-This rules out earlier statements saying that more loosely woven pillowshells in down pillows make it more penetrable and thereby attract more mite.
+The second research, from New Zealand, compared down pillows and synthetic pillows’ ability to increase the risk of severe asthma, and concludes that synthetic pillows may contain as much as eight times more allergens from mite than down filled pillows, and that the allergy to mite is the major problem.

 Further sources to Løvik’s article:

 - Løvik M, Gaarder PI, Mehl R. Red.
 "The house dust mite; its biology and the role in allergic disease.
 A synopsis."
 Allergy 1998

 - Sporik R, Chapman MD,Platts.Mills TAE.
 "House dust mite exposure as a cause of asthma."
 Clin Exp Allergy 1992;22:897-906